 The health and safety of our city’s residents and visitors is Visit Albuquerque’s highest priority.
-Travelers are encouraged to always exercise healthy travel habits when traveling and to follow guidance issued by official sources of public health information.
+Travelers are encouraged to always exercise healthy travel habits and to follow guidance issued by official sources of public health information.

 If you suspect you may have COVID-19, call the New Mexico Department of Health (NMDOH) at (505) 827-0006.
 Please visit the New Mexico Department of Health COVID-19 website for details on indications and symptoms: http://cv.nmhealth.org/.

 For additional information and resources, call the NMDOH Coronavirus Hotline at 855-600-3453.

 New Mexico has lifted all occupancy restrictions and is fully reopened.

 Ready to experience the beauty and vibrancy of Albuquerque?
 Check out the helpful resources below to help you get started on planning your trip!